gsempe/gsempe.github.io/content/post/osx-library-not-loaded.md

 In most of the cases, you don't have the library missing installed and you can continue with you main task.
 In some cases, like mine, you already have it installed and you still have your problem.

 The solution can be to `switch` the `libjpeg` version installed by `Brew`.
-First, retrieve the info of the formulae
+First, retrieve the formulae's info

 ```batch
 brew info libjpeg